DigitalWallonia/spreadsheet-to-rdf/README.md

 # Excel Taxonomy to RDF Converter

-This application converts taxonomy data from an Excel file into RDF format and validates the RDF using against SHACL shapes.
+This application converts taxonomy data from an Excel file into RDF format, accordingly to the [D4WTA-AP model](https://digitalwallonia.github.io/D4WTA-AP/releases/1.0.0/) and validates the RDF using against SHACL shapes.

 ## Features